jastakhova/consensual/README.md

 Used bootstrap theme: https://github.com/creativetimofficial/light-bootstrap-dashboard

 ## TODO
-- Use limit to show/hide extra tasks from preset groups
 - sort and filter should propagate to url to participate in the browser history
 - Emails and/or notifications about status changes
 - Show error message on proposal page if task is not found